-- Idaho (39-1805), Maine, Maryland, Minnesota, Missouri, Rhode Island, and South Carolina have laws that allow that “an innkeeper may refuse to provide lodging or services to or may remove from a lodging establishment an individual who: the innkeeper reasonably believes possesses property that may be dangerous to other individuals, such as firearms or explosives.”
+- Idaho (39-1805), Iowa, Maine, Maryland, Minnesota, Missouri, Rhode Island, and South Carolina have laws that allow that “an innkeeper may refuse to provide lodging or services to or may remove from a lodging establishment an individual who: the innkeeper reasonably believes possesses property that may be dangerous to other individuals, such as firearms or explosives.”
 The wording may vary by state but you get the idea.
 This allows only that the hotel can remove you from the property.

 - Wisconsin law prohibits handguns from hotels but the prohibition doesn't apply to individuals licensed to carry a concealed weapon if the licensee is not consuming alcohol.

 If you know of one I'm missing please mention it in the comments below.

 Now, hotels are private property and state laws generally to some degree allow or empower private property owners to determine and enforce any restrictions they choose.
 Meaning, that individual hotels have the legal authority to restrict or prohibit firearms on their property.
 Depending on the state where the hotel is located; to violate one of these restrictions may be a criminal act.

 In searching the internet for firearm policies from hotels I mostly came up short.
 I found a few old forums where someone had posted an email they received from Marriott that indicated Marriott doesn't allow firearms in any of their hotels but not only was that all I could find it also turned out to be contrary to what Marriott told me.
 So I personally contacted each of the below brands and am including the response I received from their corporate team.

 In many cases, individual hotels may have their own policies outside of or beyond the below corporate policies.